 When you complain, how do you respond when (nothing changes) you are not heard, or nothing changes?

-Do you stay in the same relationship, job or situation you are in or repeat the same activity or behaviour?
+Do you stay in the same relationship, job, or situation you are in or repeat the same activity or behavior?
 Complaining but continuing to stay when there is no change is a sign of low self-esteem.

 Inevitably inviting more opportunity to complain.